A Judicial Victory Against Chrysler For Public Safety, Accountability, and Transparency

 “This is how GM was able to hide an ignition switch defect that killed over a hundred people for more than a decade,” says Jennifer Bennett, an attorney with Public Justice in Oakland, California.
 “It’s how Remington concealed evidence that its most popular rifle can fire without anyone pulling the trigger.”

-But because of a Ninth Circuit decision handed down in Velasco v.
+But be because of a Ninth Circuit decision handed down in Velasco v.
 Chrysler, “it is now much harder for corporations to enlist courts in keeping their secrets,” Bennett says.”

 – See more at: